nwg-piotr/nwg-iso/README.md

 Click the (i) icon in the top panel to see key bindings help.
 Open the Controls menu in the top panel to see more configuration tools.

-## Testing on a virtual machine

-is not recommended.
-Running sway and Hyprland on a VM is possible, but frustrating.
-If you do need to do so, remember to enable 3D acceleration and EFI.
-Start the sway session and install `virtualbox-guest-utils` with pacman.

 ## Preinstalled stuff

 - [foot](https://wiki.archlinux.org/title/Foot) - Fast, lightweight and minimalistic Wayland terminal emulator (Super+T);